 Outlined below are several options for printing on Chromebooks after December 2020.
 In the section above, we discussed the first method-native printing, which can still be cumbersome.
 Beyond native printing, we recommend exploring a third-party tool that can make printing less painful.

 A well-known option in print management product that originally was built for the Windows infrastructure.
 PaperCut is a robust printing solution that uses Mobility Print to leverage native printing.

-Unlike Papercut, Directprint.io offers a serverless solution originally built for Chrome OS and has expanded to support Windows as well.
+Unlike Papercut, directprint.io offers a serverless solution originally built for Chrome OS and has expanded to support Windows as well.
 Directprint leverages native printing and provides a centralized print management solution.
-Seamlessly integrated with the admin console, administrators can allocate printer to a user and/or a device, providing flexibility and ease of management.
+Seamlessly integrated with the Admin console, administrators can allocate printer to a user and/or a device, providing flexibility and ease of management.
 Furthermore, extensive policies are available for mitigating costs associated with printing.
-Amplified IT recommends Directprint as the best option for Chromebook printing as it was built from the ground up with Chromebooks and the G Suite ecosystem in mind.
+Amplified IT recommends directprint as the best option for Chromebook printing as it was built from the ground up with Chromebooks and the Google Workspace ecosystem in mind.

 How can Amplified IT help?

 Starting December 31, 2020, Cloud Print will no longer function on any OS platform.
 Be proactive and explore alternatives to Cloud Print now.
 Our team can explore and analyze your current Cloud Print footprint, walk you through your options, demo suitable products, provide pricing, and set you up with a supported trial.
 Book a call today with me, Catherine Weers, to start planning for Cloud Print alternatives.